vignesh-codes/go-package-info-cli/README.md

 # Thought Process and Approach

-I received the mail from Canonical about the technical assessment on Tuesday 8th September 2025 evening EST.

-I spent some time to understand the requirement that night.
-Just playing around with the mirror endpoint and understanding the format of the data.

-I started to implement the codes on Wednesday 9th September 2025 morning.

 ## Thought Process
 - My first milestone was to get the data from the mirror endpoint and parse the data to get the top packages with the most files.
 I found it quite straightforward to do them using simple http get request and parsing the data by iterating through the lines and counting the packages.